chhendri/Covid-19_hackaton/planning.md

 # Wishlist

-* Push code to repository so we all can use it.
 * work places and schools (a kind of routine)
 * set hospital priority for eldery people
 * Implement probability distribution of getting infected vs Distance
 	- Maybe Sigmoid?
+	- Chris's note: isn't already modeled using the dot size ?
 * Representing relations with graph theory?
 * Get more meaningful time related units
-* Use tests to test if people are sick or not
+* Use tests to test if people are sick or not, relate quarantine and hospitilised people with that

 * Set a graphical interface to choose parameters
 * add legends to the turtle plot
 * Prepare the 2 minutes presentation for Monday

 # Doing
-* Houses and quarantine (Chris)
 * Write introduction for the README.md (Charlotte)

 # Done
+* Code is uploaded :)

 * Population of 100 (can be changed) in a rectangle area
 * Each collision has a probability of 50% to transmit the virus (can also be changed)
 * There is a hospital in the middle (red circle) with a capacity of 20 patients (20% of the population, can be changed)